OilProducts/fz/README.md

 Coverage is gathered automatically using `ptrace`.
 The addresses recorded are normalized to the binary's load base so identical inputs yield identical coverage sets across runs.
-Inputs that execute new basic blocks are stored in the corpus directory.
+Inputs that execute new basic block transitions are stored in the corpus directory.
 Use `--corpus-dir` to change where these inputs are saved.
-Basic block coverage via breakpoints is always enabled.
+Basic block transition coverage via breakpoints is always enabled.

 Each saved input is keyed by a hash of the coverage it produced.
-Samples are written as JSON files containing the executed basic blocks, the input bytes (base64 encoded), and optionally the first N bytes of stdout/stderr from the target.
+Samples are written as JSON files containing the executed basic block transitions, the input bytes (base64 encoded), and optionally the first N bytes of stdout/stderr from the target.
 Use `--output-bytes` to set how much output to store.
 Because filenames are derived from the coverage hash,